 This is a beautiful green and purple mix that has an amazing mix of colors and nutrients.
 The Mild Micro mix is a delicious addition to any meal and it is packed with all the nutrients from mizuna, cabbage, kale, and kohlrabi.
 This mix will make any plate look and taste gourmet.

 Mild mix is great in soups, salads, and garnishes.
 This mix is a great additive to any dish to add extra flavor and nutrition.
-A LittleLeaf favorite is to add it on top of steak
+A LittleLeaf favorite is to add it on top of steaks and sweet potatoes.

 Mil microgreen mix is packed with Vitamins A, C, K, B, B6, and U (for gastrointestinal), fiber, folate, potassium, phosphorus, thiamin, and calcium.

 Mustard is the second most popular spice in the world!
-Mustard microgreens taste just like mustard.
-They have a tender, peppery, rich flavor, all while offering a gentle spicy kick.
+These Spicy Mustard microgreens taste just like a whole grain German spicy mustard.
+They have a tender, spicy, rich flavor, all while offering a gentle peppery kick.
 This delicious and colorful microgreen has anti-inflammatory properties, which can help with inflammation and arthritis.
 They can also help with digestion and can support bone health because of its high amounts of vitamin K and calcium.
 Mustard microgreens have high levels of antioxidants, folate, fiber, and protein.
 They are rich in vitamins A, B6, C, E, and K.

-Mustard microgreens are great on any style sandwich, egg dishes, burgers, and so much more!
+Mustard microgreens are great on any style sandwich, egg dishes, burgers, soft cheeses, and so much more!
 A LittleLeaf favorite is to add Mustard microgreens to everything!

 These microgreens are an excellent source of Vitamins A, B6, C, E, and K, calcium, antioxidants, folate, fiber, and protein.